Justin Carpentier

 Biography

 I’m a robotics researcher at Inria, attached to the Computer Science department at ENS.
 Since August 2023, I’m the team leader of the Willow research group.
-My research activities revolves around Robotics, Perception, Machine Learning, Optimization and Control.
+My research activities revolves around Perception, Machine Learning, Optimization and Control for Robotics.

 In September 2024, I have been awarded an ERC Starting Grant for my research project ARTIFACT, standing for The ARTIficial Motion FACTory.
 ARTIFACT will start in 2025.
-If you are interested to join this adventure, don’t hesitate to contact me.
+If you are interested to join this adventure, feel free to contact me.

 In September 2018, I joined the Willow research group as a postdoctoral researcher fellow.
 Before that, I was a postdoctoral researcher fellow inside the Gepetto research group at LAAS-CNRS in Toulouse, France.
 From 2014 to 2017, I was a PhD candidate in the same Gepetto research group.
 My research was at this time devoted to the understanding of the computational fundations of anthropomorphic locomotion.
 On one side, I highligthed some mechanismes underlying bipedalism among human beings.
 On the other side, I developed new mathematical formulations for the locomotion of humanoid robots.